 The Bardia National park of Nepal is reputed for its rich biodiversity.
-The vegetation in the park arrays from early succession stage, tall floodplains grassland, established on the alluvial floodplain of Karnali, Orai, and Babai river systems to the climax stage, Sal (Shorea robusta) forest, extended on relatively dry flatlands and slopes of the park are regenerated and are subjugated by grass species.
-About 70% of the park is covered with forest, with the stability of a combination of grassland, savannah, and riverine forest.
+Therefore the vegetation in the park arrays from the early succession stage.
+Tall floodplains grassland lies on the alluvial floodplain of Karnali, Orai, and Babai river systems to the climax stage, Sal (Shorea robusta) forest.
+It extends on relatively dry flatlands and slopes of the parks.
+About 70% of the park is in the forest. with the stability of a combination of grassland, savannah, and riverine forest.
 The wide range of plant life in forest and grassland presents an excellent territory for 642 faunal species.
-The Karnali-Babai river system, their small tributaries and myriads of oxbow lakes is the habitat for 125 recorded species of fish and mugger crocodiles.
+The Karnali-Babai river system.
+Their small tributaries and myriads of oxbow lakes.
+The river is the habitat for 125 recorded species of fish and also mugger crocodiles.

 There is a crocodile breeding center at the park headquarter for Gharial and Marsh mugger to increase itâ€™s number, which includes two major sections-hatchery and rearing sections.
 We will have an exciting visit to the crocodile breeding centre in the national park.

 To explore the vast area of National park Jeep drive is also the way to observe the wildlife.
 We will take you across in to the jungle in four wheels drive vehicles and have more frequent sightings of the parks unique animals, vegetation and birds.
 You can stop the jeep and walk to the animal possibilities area as well as see the various types of forests and natural beauty and scenery.